xs-parser/xs-parser/README.md

 # Requirements

-`xs-parser` requires Java 8 or later. `xs-parser` has no third-party dependencies.
+`xs-parser` requires Java 8 or later and has no third-party dependencies.

 If `Saxon-HE` version 10 is detected at runtime on the classpath, then it is used as the XPath and XQuery evaluation engine.
 When not detected, XQuery evaluation is disabled and the XPath engine defaults to the JAXP XPath 1.0 implementation. `Saxon-HE` version 11+ is not supported at this time.